Industry stats tell us that 9 out of 10 people who start the search process of buying a business never actually complete a transaction.

 How much am I prepared to invest?

 Around 80% of SME purchases involve seller financing, which generally works out to be around 30 to 50% of the purchase price.
 If you have £50,000 to invest, opportunities that are listed at £1,000,000 shouldn’t be on your radar.
 It’s ok to ‘think big’, but it’s important to remain pragmatic.
 Be absolutely clear on exactly how much of your own cash you are prepared to invest.
 If you’ve received assurances of financial backing from family or peers, appreciate that when it’s time to take the plunge they might not be so forthcoming.
 There are a host of loans and schemes available from financial providers that you might find of use, with the right financial advice you can turn your business aspirations into reality.
+If you are seeking finance to make an acquisition, you can find out more about our funding options here:

 Do I enlist the help of a business broker or go it alone?